EdisonHsien/UEFI-tool/README.md

 # UEFI-tool
-I write those tools by EDK2.
+I write those tools reference by  EDK2.
 Hope you guys will like it.